The page covers:

 Palazzi Ferri Orsini e Perucchi

-The Capuchins (Order of Friars Minor Capuchin) are an offshoot of the Franciscan Order which was founded in the XVIth century with the aim of restoring the original way of life preached by St. Francis; after a difficult start the new order was recognized as autonomous in the early XVIIth century; the dress worn by its members was characterized by a hood (It. cappuccio - see the image used as background for this page) and Cappuccino became a way to name the members of the order; in the early XXth century an espresso coffee with hot milk was called cappuccino with reference to the brown colour of the Capuchins' habit.
+The Capuchins (Order of Friars Minor Capuchin) are an offshoot of the Franciscan Order which was founded in the XVIth century with the aim of restoring the original way of life preached by St. Francis; after a difficult start the new order was recognized as autonomous in the early XVIIth century; the dress worn by its members was characterized by a hood (It. cappuccio - see the image used as background for this page) and Cappuccino became a way to name the members of the order; in the early XXth century an espresso coffee with hot milk was called cappuccino with reference to the brown colour of the Capuchins' dress.

 The Capuchins used to build their monasteries at the margins of towns and possibly on elevated ground (see their churches at Frascati and Genzano).
-In the XVIIth century Piazza Barberini (from where this view was taken) was the limit of the populated area of Rome and this explains why in 1626 this area was chosen by Cardinal Antonio Barberini, brother of Pope Urban VIII, to build the main church and monastery of the Capuchins in Rome.
+In the XVIIth century Piazza Barberini (from where this view was taken) was the limit of the populated part of Rome and this explains why in 1626 this area was chosen by Cardinal Antonio Barberini, brother of Pope Urban VIII, to build the main church and monastery of the Capuchins in Rome.
 In 1756 when Giuseppe Vasi drew this etching, things had not dramatically changed and the plate shows stone pines behind the monastery; they belonged to Villa Boncompagni Ludovisi.

 The view is taken from the green dot in the 1748 map below.
 In the description below the plate Vasi made reference to: 1) Chiesa dei PP. Cappuccini; 2) S. Isidoro; 3) Street leading to the churches of S. Basilio and S. Nicola da Tolentino.
 The map shows also 4) S. Basilio; 5) S. Nicola da Tolentino; 6) SS.
 Ildefonso e Tommaso da Villanova; 7) Palazzo Ferri Orsini; 8) S. Francesca Romana; 9) Palazzo Perucchi.
 The dotted line in the small map delineates the border between Rione Colonna and Rione Trevi (lower right quarter).